clojure-emacs/squiggly-clojure/README.md

 `squiggly-clojure` in turn depends pulls in the dependencies from its `project.clj`.

-Note that, if you want to use `core.typed`, you will have add a dependency and make some changes to your `ns` as described on the [github.page](https://github.com/clojure/core.typed).
+Note that, if you want to use `core.typed`, you will have to add a dependency and make some changes to your `ns` as described on the [github page](https://github.com/clojure/core.typed).

 ### Configuration